It?s as old as the hills but it?s the new ?thing to do? climb one of the world?s 7 summits

 This is one of the great walks of Australia and to make it even more special my family and I did it on Australia Day.
 We loved the experience of climbing Mount Kosciuszko

 Thrills of climbing Mount Kosciuszko

 would be a constant sound along most of the route.
 At times it was just a gentle tickle of a brook or little stream.
 Other times the water seemed to rush and roar in larger sized riverlets and waterfalls.

 To look at water and to hear it is to be soothed and relaxed.
 It is a walking massage, I always think.
 That?s why people flock to water in all its forms.
-From the lookouts along the route you can also see the beautiful lake Cootapatamba, an intriguing and inspiring Alpine Tarn tucked ?in below Kosciuszko's South East Ridge.
+From the lookouts along the route you can also see?the?beautiful lake Cootapatamba, an intriguing and inspiring Alpine Tarn tucked ?in below Kosciuszko's South East Ridge.

 out there once the top of the chairlift is left behind.
 There are very few man made structures once the last T-bar structure is out of sight, just rolling brown hills covered in dense green vegetation as far as the eye can see.
 It is very easy to see how people can perish out here, as well as appreciate the appeal of early exploration.

 The backcountry is laid bare here.
 For my husband, an avid off piste skier, it was eye candy heaven.
 At times he stood in wonderment salivating at steep slopes further out.

 .
 This particular walk draws you in very quickly to the legends and influences of this special place.

 There are lots of signs explaining significant aboriginal landmarks and legends, and all walkers enroute stood to read these and take it in.
 Standing out in the elements, particularly in the wind and the sunshine we were drawn into the stories.
 The children as well as the adults.

 along the route.
 Lake Cootapatamba Lookout is spectacular to just stand and gaze out at the lake.
-If climbing the summit was out of a walker's reach due to time constraints or physical reasons, the lookouts would be great turnaround points.
+If ?climbing?the summit was out of a walker's reach due to time constraints or physical reasons, the lookouts would be great turnaround points.

-A couple of groups of seniors had the right idea and just aimed for the first lookout 15 or 20 minutes after leaving Eagles Nest.
+A couple of groups of seniors had the right idea and just aimed for the first lookout 15?or 20?minutes after leaving Eagles Nest.
 This is the Kosciuszko Lookout and it gives walkers the first view of the Summit and a sweeping view of the headwaters to the iconic Snowy River.
 What a beaut way to spend a morning.

 Caveats for hiking Mount Kosciuszko

 .
 All would have been well received had we put a little time and thought into these three things.

 As a disclaimer on my level of fitness I ran my first full marathon in September.
 Even so, I was sore after hiking to Mount Kosciuszko for the following two days.

 were the culmination of a few factors and not just one particular thing.

 at all and somehow got it into my head the Summit was not too far above Eagles Nest.
 Hello?
 Had I researched properly I would have discovered it was 6.5 km one way and 6.5 km return to (Eagles Nest to Summit).

 The total distance is a equivalent to walking the ever popular Sydney City to Surf, less 1 km.
 Not an overly massive walking feat but not something to embark upon under prepared.

 .
 The path is gentle and undulating and steel mesh all the way but I could feel the stretch in all parts of my legs because it meant I was using and working the muscles.
 However, I did welcome the exercise.

 with unpredictable weather.
 My excuse is that I packed hastily in sweltering Sydney heat, preparing for a sweltering January in Thredbo, not for a minute imagining wearing anything other than shorts.

 For someone who can?t go a day without consulting weather apps on the smartphone, to say it was a complete balls up and oversight would be understatement of the year.

 walk seemed to be kitted out in long trousers or pants, some kind of wind jacket or snow jacket and all had a hat.
 Many had proper walking sticks.
 We may have been the only walkers without sunscreen.
 We usually wear sunscreen every day, with bottles stashed everywhere, it was Murphy's Law that dictated the one day I forgot to pack it we would all be sunburnt like crisp chips.

 at times was bracing.
 Bearable for the adults but challenging for the children.
 There were plenty of children doing the walk with their families but all seemed rugged up and properly attired.

-One couple brought their pram, which they said was ‘fine’ (just needed two for a couple of stepped sections) this way their baby could sleep and they could rotate their three year old into the pram when her legs got tired.
+One couple brought their pram, which they said was ?fine? (just needed two for a couple of stepped sections) this way their baby could sleep and they could rotate their three year old into the pram when her legs got tired.

 we put her in was not to her liking that day, so we took turns carrying her in our arms.
 My biceps have only just recovered.

 We could have turned back with the toddler at any time due to the fact she was cold, under-dressed, missed her sleep, despite wrapping her in a little blanket we brought along for the car trip and her sleeping horizontally in my arms.

 we didn't feel like squashing their enthusiasm.
 After all, this is one of the world?s seven summits.
 The chatter of the older children was about taking photos to show the class on their news day.